 College Ten-Year Limitation Rule

-A student may elect to graduate under the requirements for an undergraduate degree set forth in the catalog in effect at the time of his or her first enrollment in the state system, provided he or she completes the work for a degree within a maximum of six years.
-If the work for a degree covers a period longer than that specified by the College, the College will determine the degree plan in effect for that student’s graduation.
+A student may elect to graduate under the requirements for an undergraduate degree set forth in the catalog in effect at the time of their first enrollment in the state system, provided they complete the work for a degree within a maximum of six years.
+If the work for a degree covers a period longer than that specified by the college, the college will determine the degree plan in effect for that student’s graduation.
 Credit in a student’s major which is more than 10 years old may not be applied toward a bachelor’s degree unless it is validated by the major department.

 - Students transferring to the University of Oklahoma Mewbourne College of Earth and Energy must have a retention GPA of a 2.50 or higher.

 - Students should check transfer equivalencies on the transfer equivalency database.

 - Students should visit the Mewbourne College of Earth and Energy Student Services Center to determine exactly how their transfer credits apply toward their degree program.